oap-project/raydp/README.md

 ### Integrating Spark with Deep Learning and Machine Learning Frameworks

 #### MLDataset API
-RayDP provides an API to create a Ray MLDataset from a Spark dataframe.
+RayDP provides an API for creating a Ray MLDataset from a Spark dataframe.
 MLDataset represents a distributed dataset stored in Ray's in-memory object store.
 It supports transformation on each shard and can be converted to a PyTorch or Tensorflow dataset for distributed training.
 If you prefer to using Horovod on Ray or RaySGD for distributed training, you can use MLDataset to seamlessly integrate Spark with them.

 #### Estimator API
 RayDP also provides high level scikit-learn style Estimator APIs for distributed training.
 The Estimator APIs allow you to train a deep neural network directly on a Spark DataFrame, leveraging Ray’s ability to scale out across the cluster.
 The Estimator APIs are wrappers of RaySGD and hide the complexity of converting a Spark DataFrame to a PyTorch/Tensorflow dataset and distributing the training.